Smoother-type a posteriori error estimates for finite element methods: Abstract Framework

-If $V=V_h+\sum_{k=1}^NV_k$ is a stable decomposition, then the operator $B_a$ is a classical additive Schwarz preconditioner for $A$.
+then the spectral equivalence \eqref{eq:Ba_bound} holds and $B_a$ is a classical additive Schwarz preconditioner for $A$.
+The spaces $H^1(\Omega)$, $H({\rm curl},\Omega)$, $H({\rm div},\Omega)$ and their finite element discrete variants under consideration all admit an appropriate stable decomposition for the analysis.
 In the literature, $S_a$ is referred to as an additive smoother for damping the high frequency component of the iterative error.
 Theorem \ref{thm:rSr} implies that the smoother $S_a$ yields a reliable and efficient a posteriori error estimate of finite element method.
-When The inverse $A_k^{-1}$ in $S_a$ often amounts to solving a local problem on $\Omega_k$.
+The inverse $A_k^{-1}$ in $S_a$ often amounts to solving a local problem on $\Omega_k$.